Create an account! Sign in! Sign up! Log in! Log on! Change my password! Delete my account, oh my!

 passwordrespectively so that password managers can easily autofill.

 - Clearly link to your forgot password page.

 🧠 Forgot Password Flow & Design

-With a forgot password flow more to it than just having a forgot password email input.
+There is more to a forgot password flow than just having a forgot password email input.
 You'll want to include a confirmation, actual forgot password email, along with a screen to change your password.

 Note: At Markup Hero we intentionally chose to keep all our marketing and transactional emails plain text with emojis and gifs.
 The samples included in these flows are vanilla.
 There is a lot of opportunity here to express your brand voice in both the copy & the design.